 I am writing to inform you that, from the beginning of the academic year 2019/20, the school will be taking part in a jointly run operation called Operation Encompass in partnership with Warwickshire County Council and Warwickshire Police.
 Many other schools in Warwickshire will also be participating in the scheme.
 Operation Encompass is a way of working initially developed in south-west England that is already operating successfully in a number of other Local Authority areas.
 Its objective is to help schools provide support to children who are affected by incidents of domestic violence and abuse.
 There is a great deal of research evidence that children can suffer significant physical and/or emotional harm when they are present during, witness or are directly involved in incidents of domestic violence and abuse.

-The Operation Encompass process is simply that after any incident of domestic violence or abuse attended by the Police, the Headteacher and the / another senior (DELETE AS APPROPRIATE) Designated Safeguarding Lead at the school attended by any child in the household will receive a confidential and secure Email on the morning of the next school day.
+The Operation Encompass process is simply that after any incident of domestic violence or abuse attended by the Police, the Headteacher and the Designated Safeguarding Lead at the school attended by any child in the household will receive a confidential and secure Email on the morning of the next school day.

 The Email will only inform the Headteacher and Designated Safeguarding Lead that the Police have attended an incident and will request that the school is mindful of that in their care and responses to the child throughout the school day.
 The school will not be informed about the specific details of the incident.
 The only exception would be when Warwickshire County Council and Warwickshire Police deem the incident to be a child protection matter that requires further investigation.
 Information would then be shared with the school as part of Warwickshire County Council’s child protection checks and investigation, which is current practice and will not be changed by Operation Encompass.